Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 I decided to make a cookery instructions site, which will work as a platform for peoples to learn new varieties of dishes in very simple and easy method.
 People who have less experience in cooking and would just like to see recipes, they can do it simply by visiting the website where all the recipes are shown.
 To see recipes, users do not need to register so it is hassle-free.
-The main goal of this wbsite is to provide a recipe platform that is easy to use.
+The main goal of this website is to provide a recipe platform that is easy to use.

 ### Scope
 To achieve users goals, below are the minimum features to be included in this project.
-CRUD (Create,Read,Update and Delete) functions are required for this project so these are implemented as a part of essential features.
+CRUD (Create, Read, Update and Delete) functions are required for this project so these are implemented as a part of essential features.

 - Simple Home page design that first time users can easily understand the purpose of the website.
 - Recipes are displayed in a grid of "cards" consisting of an image and recipe title, clicking on a recipe button takes you to the recipe details page.